sanahmuz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move files beginning with uppercase letter to dir /tmp/u
+Delete all files in current working dir ending with [~]